Stella O'Malley

-Stella O'Malley is an Irish psychotherapist and author, with three books on parenting and mental health.
+Stella O'Malley is an Irish psychotherapist, author, and anti-transgender activist.
 She is a regular contributor to Irish national newspapers, podcasts, and TV.
 She made a documentary about gender dysphoria in children for Channel 4, and is the founder of Genspect, a self-described gender critical organisation opposed to gender affirming care.

 Early life

 O'Malley is the third child in a family of four children, with one older sister and brother, and one younger brother.

 O'Malley grew up in Dublin in the late 1970s.
 In her documentary Trans Kids: It's Time to Talk she states that from the ages of 4 to 13 or 14, she insisted that she was a boy, that as puberty developed she felt there was no other option and stopped telling people she was a boy, and at 16 she became comfortable with herself as a woman.
 She believes that if she had been born 35 years later she would have insisted she was a trans boy and transitioned.